WICKS TO FIT THE HEATERS LISTED

 very few Valor heaters which used a commonly available

-wick, their other models being designed for unusual
+wick, their other models often being designed for unusual

 Valor 525 burner